Sheersh123/Kubernetes-Pods/README.md

 ## Overview

 This repo is intentionally small and practical — each manifest demonstrates one concept with minimal extra YAML.
-Use it to practice kubectl commands, to teach others, or to reference for small demos.
+Use it to practice kubectl commands, to teach others, or to reference for small demos and experiments.

 ---

 ## Repository layout

+The repository organizes Kubernetes examples under the top-level Kubernetes directory.
+Adjust paths below if you add new folders.

 Typical directory structure:

-- manifests/
+- Kubernetes/
   - pods/            # single pod examples
   - deployments/     # Deployment and ReplicaSet examples
   - services/        # Service examples (ClusterIP, NodePort, LoadBalancer)
   - init-containers/ # examples using init containers
-  - volumes/         # examples using emptyDir, hostPath, pvc
+  - volumes/         # examples using emptyDir, hostPath, PVC
-- examples/          # higher-level example scenarios
 - scripts/           # helper scripts (local cluster creation, cleanup)
 - README.md

-(If your repository differs, adapt the layout section to match your current tree.)
+- LICENSE

+If you add new folders, update this README to reflect the new structure.

 ---